agreement/CodeGra.de/docs/api.md

 # API
-This is they API documentation for API verion 1 of the codebuil.de website.
+This is the API documentation for API verion 1 of the codebuil.de website.

 ## General rules
 ### URL buildup